Extreme Rules (2009): Main event matches

-The main event of the show was Edge and Jeff Hardy for the World Heavyweight Championship in a ladder match.
+The main event saw Edge defend the World Heavyweight Championship against Jeff Hardy in a ladder match.
 The action started outside of the ring as both men jockeyed for control of the ladders.
 The two made early attempts at climbing the ladder to obtain the title, only to be stopped.
 The ladders soon came into play as weapons, as Hardy dropkicked a ladder into Edge's face as he was seated in the corner of the ring; as Edge recovered, he placed Hardy into the ladder, and applied a sharpshooter.
 As the two descended back out to the floor, Edge propped up a ladder between the ring and the barricade, allowing Hardy an attempt to attack Edge from atop another ladder with it only to have Edge run up the ladder that held Hardy only to have the ladder tip over, and both men fell through the ladder propped up on the barricade.
 When the action got back into the ring, Hardy climbed a ladder set up in an attempt to grab the title, but Edge climbed as well, and knocked him off as Hardy pulled Edge's legs through the rungs, trapping him, as Hardy climbed the ladder and retrieved the belt to win the World Heavyweight Championship.

 As Hardy celebrated his championship victory, CM Punk came down to the ring with his Money in the Bank briefcase he won at WrestleMania 25, which guaranteed a title match opportunity at the time of his choosing.
 He invoked his title match against Hardy, which was ordered to start immediately.
 After hitting the GTS twice, Punk pinned Hardy, capturing the World Heavyweight Championship for the second time.